apache/infrastructure-website/content/pages/slack.md

 ## Joining the ASF Slack workspace

 Anyone with an `@apache.org` email address can become a full member of the ASF Slack workspace.
-Use the link above to log in to `the-asf.slack.com`.
+Use that email address and the link above to log in to `the-asf.slack.com`.
 You can then browse for the open channels you want to join.

 You can also download an app to use on your computer or mobile device.